dbpedia/dev.dbpedia.org/markdown/DBpedia Live Continuous Extraction.md

-DBpedia Live Services are currently under maintenance due to changes of the Wikimedia Recent Changes API and general reconsideration of the architecture.

 This documentation is intended for developers who want to understand the structure of DBpedia Live Continuous Extraction as a startingpoint for contributing to the source code.
 If you want to maintain your own Live Endpoint see the documentation of DBpedia Live Mirror.
 Installation instructions in this article cover only the installation of the Live Module that extracts triples from recently changed Wikipedia pages.

 # Architecture
 The DBpedia Live module is intended to provide a continuously (live with a delay period) updated version of DBpedia, as an extension to the regular full dump releases as well as diff files between consecutive dump releases.
 It tries to bridge the gap between the time of 2 dump releases (usually at least 2 weeks due to Wikimedia Dump release interval) by extracting Wikipedia pages on demand, after they have been modified.
+Live is also used in order to provide (dump) extraction of abstracts in multiple languages ([DBpedia Chapter languages only](https://wiki.dbpedia.org/join/chapters)), using the [NIF extractors](https://github.com/dbpedia/extraction-framework/blob/master/core/src/main/scala/org/dbpedia/extraction/mappings/AbstractExtractorWikipedia.scala).

 The backbone of DBpedia Live is a queue to keep track of the pages that need to be processed and a relational database (called Live Cache) that is used to store extracted triples and decide whether they are supposed to be added, deleted or reinserted.
 These triples are published as gzipped N-Triples files.
 The Live Mirror can consume the information contained in these N-Triples files in order to synchronize a Virtuoso Triple Store.
 By doing so, the extraction and publication of the changed triples on the one hand and synchronization of changed triples to a Triplestore on the other hand are decoupled.